onuralpArsln/MlAiTutorialProjects/IrısClassifaction/README.md

 Tabular data set of 4 features and 150 instances

-can be installed from link
+More about can be learned from here https://archive.ics.uci.edu/dataset/53/iris
-https://archive.ics.uci.edu/dataset/53/iris

 or directly be imported with